-When training a GBT to learn about halo formation, given the density field smoothed on different mass scales, we found that the algorithm was able to learn relevant information from the smoothed density field up to a scale of $M_\mathrm{smoothing} \sim 10^{14} \, \mathrm{M}_\odot$ \cite{LucieSmith2019}.
-Therefore, we chose a sub-box length $L_\mathrm{box} = 15\, \mathrm{Mpc} \, h^{-1}$, which encloses a total mass of $M \sim 4 \times 10^{14} \,\mathrm{M}_\odot$, which is more than the largest relevant mass scale for the GBT.
+In previous work, we trained a different machine learning algorithm to infer final halo masses in the same mass range based on pre-computed features of the initial conditions density field \cite{LucieSmith2019}.
+We found that the machine learning model was able to learn relevant information from the smoothed density field up to a scale of $M_\mathrm{smoothing} \sim 10^{14} \, \mathrm{M}_\odot$.
+Therefore, we chose a sub-box length $L_\mathrm{box} = 15\, \mathrm{Mpc} \, h^{-1}$, which encloses a total mass of $M \sim 4 \times 10^{14} \,\mathrm{M}_\odot$, which is more than the largest relevant mass scale adopted in our previous work.
+We found that increasing the volume did not change the performance of the network.
+On the other hand, a smaller volume would lead to degradation in the predictions of particles in high-mass halos.
 The resolution of the sub-box was chosen such that the length of each voxel, $l_\mathrm{voxel}$, is the same as the initial grid spacing in the simulation i.e., $l_\mathrm{voxel} = 0.2 \, \mathrm{Mpc} \, h^{-1}$ (comoving).
+This is the highest possible choice of resolution.
 The training set inputs were rescaled to have 0 mean and standard deviation 1; the same rescaling was then applied to the validation and test sets.